-- (a) The Representative Council pursuant to the Association's Leave of Absence Policy may grant a Representative Councillor leave of absence from Representative Council meetings for a period not exceeding three months within a twelve-month period. - (b) Leave of absence may not be granted retroactively. - (c) The Representative Council may: - (i) suspend the honoraria of a Representative Councillor who has been granted a leave of absence; and - (ii) appoint a new Representative Councillor to act in their place.
+- (b) The Representative Council will consider any request for a leave of absence at its next scheduled meeting (unless there are extenuating circumstances (as agreed by the GSA Board). - (c) Leave of absence may not be granted retroactively (unless there are extenuating circumstances (as agreed by the GSA Board) which warrant retroactive approval. - (d) The GSA Board may: - (i) suspend the honoraria of a Representative Councillor who has been granted a leave of absence; and - (ii) appoint a new Representative Councillor to act in their place. - (e) A Representative Councillor on an approved leave of absence: - (i) is not counted for the purpose of forming a quorum;